Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in

+Recently, some studies have focused on proposing new methods for evaluating explanations through offline experiments in \ac{RS}.
+These metrics were not included in our rapid literature review because they were not used in papers introducing explanation algorithms.
+In this section, we discuss these works and highlight their main limitations.\looseness=-1

-In \cite{Wen2022}, a new metric called ExpScore was created with the objective of creating a score for explanations with no ground truth.
-The authors used as evaluation factors criteria such as relevance of the recommendation, length of the explanation, readability, word importance, repetition, subjectivity, polarity, grammatical correctness and feature appearance as inputs to a neural network to fit a large dataset obtained by the authors.
-The proposed metric outperformed \ac{BLEU} and \ac{ROUGE} on user perception.
-However, the metrics does not relate on explanation goals as the dataset collected to fit the model was based on users evaluating a series of explanations on a Likert scale of 1 to 5 on quality, where 1 represented a user perception of ``low quality" of an explanation and 5 of ``high quality" of an explanation.\looseness=-1
+In \cite{Wen2022}, the authors introduced a new metric, ExpScore, designed to evaluate explanations in the absence of a ground truth.
+They used evaluation factors, such as recommendation relevance, explanation length, readability, word importance, repetition, subjectivity, polarity, grammatical correctness, and feature appearance, as inputs to a neural network trained on a large dataset collected by the authors.
+ExpScore outperformed \ac{BLEU} and \ac{ROUGE} in capturing user perceptions.
+However, the metrics do not relate on explanation goals as the dataset collected to fit the model was based on users evaluating a series of explanations on a Likert scale of 1 to 5 on quality, where 1 represented a user perception of ``low quality" of an explanation and 5 of ``high quality" of an explanation.\looseness=-1

 Alternatively, \cite{balog2020measuring} measured the correlation between explanation goals by generating recommendations along with explanations designed by crowd workers to align with each specific explanation goal.
-The objective was to determine whether optimizing explanations for one particular goal could affect user perceptions of another goal.
+The objective of this study was to determine whether optimizing explanations for a particular goal could affect users’ perceptions of another goal.
 Participants rated the explanations according to all explanation goals, resulting in moderate correlations across all metrics.
 However, the paper does not address how explanations should be constructed.\looseness=-1

-With the same limitation, \cite{zhang2024large} proposed the use of \ac{LLM} to evaluate text explanations on \ac{RS}s and compare the score outputted from the \ac{LLM} with offline metrics \ac{BLEU} and \ac{ROUGE} and online explanation goal metrics.
-In that regard, a medium correlation was found between online explanation goals metrics and offline metrics, with the same effect happening with the score provided by the \ac{LLM}s.
+With the same limitation, \cite{zhang2024large} proposed the use of \ac{LLM} to evaluate text explanations on \ac{RS}s and compared the score from the \ac{LLM} with offline metrics, such as \ac{BLEU} and \ac{ROUGE}, and online explanation goal metrics.
+In this regard, a medium correlation was found between the online explanation goal metrics and offline metrics, with the same effect occurring with the score provided by the \ac{LLM}s.
 Furthermore, the use of \ac{LLM}s to evaluate explanations in \ac{RS}s, despite promising, does not help researchers understand how explanations should be generated to captivate users.\looseness=-1